 An unused nook area – like the space directly next to a fireplace – can easily be the ideal spot to fit in a mini office.

-Pair a desk with a chair, and even mix in a hanging mirror, and you’ve got a simple arrangement that will blend in seamlessly with your living room while taking up little space overall.
+Pair a desk with a chair, and even mix in a hanging plant or some art, and you’ve got a simple arrangement that will blend in seamlessly with your living room while taking up little space overall.

 3. Consider a Mini Work Desk